 in today’s global economy.” – John Naisbitt, Author of Megatrends

-The following is the result of a collaborative research study conducted by the DaVinci Institute, its members and associated research teams.
+The following is the result of a collaborative research study conducted by the DaVinci Institute, its members, my thoughts as a professional futurist speaker, and associated research teams.

 Within two years a radical shift will begin to occur in the world of education.